webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **USB Data Blocker**: A device used to prevent data transfer when connecting a USB device to a computer, protecting against data theft or malware.
 - **Lighting**: Illumination used for security purposes, often to deter intruders or enhance surveillance.
 - **Fencing**: Physical barriers made of various materials, such as metal or wire, used to enclose and secure areas.
 - **Fire Suppression**: Systems designed to detect and suppress fires, protecting assets and personnel.
+A = Ash.
+Common Combustables(wood, cloth, paper).
+B = Boil.
+Liquid fires.
+C = Current.
+Electrical fires.
+D = Dent.
+Metal fires.
 - **Sensors**: Devices that detect specific conditions or events.
 - **Motion Detection**: Sensors that trigger alarms or actions in response to movement.
 - **Noise Detection**: Sensors that detect unusual sounds or noise.